 The St. Martin’s Episcopal Youth Community (EYC) is a family of youth and adult companions who enjoy, encourage and support each other.
 All students in grades six through twelve are welcome to be part of the EYC, which offers a wide range of gatherings and events that are fun and exciting.
 There is also time built into our times together for reflection, worship and community service.

 Our Youth Group brings St. Martin's youth and their friends (6th grade through 12th grade) together for fun, fellowship, and outreach.
-Often the group meets in Miles Hall but occasionally they meet outside the church grounds.
-During the school year, they get together usually on Sundays between 4pm and 6pm and at other times throughout the week depending on the activity planned.
+Traditionally the group meets in Miles Hall but often they meet outside the church grounds.
+During the school year, they get together usually on Sundays anywhere between 2pm and 6pm and at other times throughout the week depending on the activity planned.
 There are always special events, trips and parties on the calendar to help us celebrate life and stay connected . . . to God, to each other and to ourselves.
 Friendships that develop in EYC are likely to last a lifetime.

 No Pressure Here

 In EYC no one will tell you what you must believe.
 We’re much more interested in questions of faith than in making sure youth memorize “the right answer.”
 We all take part in creating a sacred space together where people can trust and share without fear of judgment.
 We talk about real issues and share our doubts and concerns.
 No one is perfect, and we all make mistakes.
 But, we are committed to holding each other up and being there for each other.

 We are blessed with a team of dedicated volunteer leaders who love our youth and willingly share their time, energy and resources to help nurture everyone who participates.
 Our clergy also come to youth group at least once a month if not more often.
 Even more important, EYC has students in each grade who are committed to this community.